railsadminteam/rails_admin/README.md

       <p class="help"><%= field.help %></p>
     </div>

-In this *dirt* example above, all objects can be manipulated by the developer.
+In this *dirty* example above, all objects can be manipulated by the developer.

+You can flag a field as read only, and if necessary fine-tune the output with pretty_value:

+    RailsAdmin.config do |config|
+      edit do
+        field :published do
+          read_only true
+          pretty_value do
+            bindings[:object].published? ?
+'Yes, it's live!' : 'No, in the loop...' end
+        end
+      end
+    end

 **Fields - overriding field type**